 Exhibitions and Publications

-Lydon has shown work and/or produced collaborative projects in North America, Europe, and Asia, including at: Glasgow Center for Contemporary Art, Pier Arts Centre, Setouchi International Triennale, Sorbonne University – Pierre et Marie Curie, Kagawa Yamanami Art Festival, David Brower Center, Contemporary Art Space Osaka, BankART 1929, N3 Art Lab, Chidori Bunka, Yamaguchi Institute of Contemporary Art, Institute of Liberal Arts at Nagoya University, Art Spot Korin, Houston Center for Photography, TENT Gallery, Fettes Gallery, Falkland Centre for Stewardship, MinnaNouen, Seoul Youth Hub, Value Garden, Gigha Gallery, Oni Gallery, Aichi University of Art, SpaceNoah, Arc Gallery, WORKS Gallery, ArtObject Gallery, and Koji.
+Lydon has shown work and/or produced collaborative projects in North America, Europe, and Asia, including at: Glasgow Center for Contemporary Art, Pier Arts Centre, Setouchi International Triennale, Sorbonne University – Pierre et Marie Curie, Kagawa Yamanami Art Festival, David Brower Center, Oklahoma State Museum of Art, Contemporary Art Space Osaka, Kyotographie KG+, BankART 1929, N3 Art Lab, Chidori Bunka, Yamaguchi Institute of Contemporary Art, Institute of Liberal Arts at Nagoya University, Art Spot Korin, Houston Center for Photography, TENT Gallery, Fettes Gallery, Falkland Centre for Stewardship, MinnaNouen, Seoul Youth Hub, Value Garden, Gigha Gallery, Oni Gallery, Aichi University of Art, SpaceNoah, Arc Gallery, WORKS Gallery, ArtObject Gallery, and Koji.

 In print, Lydon is author of the “Urban Ecology: art and the cultivation of ecological mindsets” chapter in the Routledge Handbook of Urban Ecology (2nd edition), and co-author of two books with partner Suhee Kang: 자연농[Final Straw] (Geumulko press, Seoul), and 불안과 경쟁 없는 이곳에서 [Here, a World Without Anxiety or Competition] (Yeolmaehana Publishers, Seoul).
 The latter book is included in the Korean Library of Congress, and both are available at booksellers across South Korea.
 During his time in Silicon Valley, he was the art director and co-author of the SonicWALL Secure Wireless Integrated Solutions Guide, published by Syngress.